triartainyoman/triartainyoman/README.md

 <!-- ## About me
  -->
 I'm Triarta.
-A Student at [Ganesha University of Education](https://undiksha.ac.id) and also Beginner Web Developer base on Bali. :tea: lover.
+A Student at [Ganesha University of Education](https://undiksha.ac.id) and also Front End Developer base on Bali. :tea: lover.
 <!--

 - 🌱 I’m currently learning React and Flutter